TheRoboticsClub/gsoc2021-Siddharth_Saha/docs/_posts/scribbles/2021-05-17-roughwork.md

 - [ ] Add my name to amazon single warehouse exercise
 - [ ] Expand on week 2 blog from the PR's
 - [ ] Incorporate Table of contents
+- [ ] Move around fix for amazon_robot_controller after pulling the latest changes (Err on the side of caution)

 #### Notes